hueitan/javascript-sdk-design/README.md

 Or if you need the http [ajax request](https://github.com/huei90/JavaScript-sdk-design#request), use other light library like `window.fetch`.

 Once every SDK version released, make sure that it can be fitted into older and newer SDK version in the future.
-Therefore, remember to write your **Documentation** for your SDK, comment for your code, unit test and user scenario test.
+Hence, remember to write your **Documentation** for your SDK, comment in your code, unit test and user scenario test.

 ## Scope